briandrum/codes.forchagrin.com/_chapters/chapter-1353-flood-damage-prevention.md

 26. _(z)_ "Person" means any individual or group of individuals, corporation, partnership, association, or any other entity, including state and local governments and agencies.
-An agency is further defined in the Ohio Revised Code [Section 111.15][ORC Section 111.15] as any governmental entity of the State and includes, but is not limited to, any board, department, division, commission, bureau, society, council, institution, state college or university, community college district, technical college district, or state community college.
+An agency is further defined in the Ohio Revised Code [Section 111.15][ORC 111.15] as any governmental entity of the State and includes, but is not limited to, any board, department, division, commission, bureau, society, council, institution, state college or university, community college district, technical college district, or state community college.